 TAMPA, Fla., Aug.
-09, 2018 (GLOBE NEWSWIRE) -- Odyssey Marine Exploration, Inc. (NASDAQ:OMEX), a pioneer in the field of deep-ocean exploration, reported results for the second quarter ended June 30, 2018, and provided an update on current projects.
+17, 2020 (GLOBE NEWSWIRE) -- Odyssey Marine Exploration, Inc. (NASDAQ:OMEX), a deep-ocean exploration pioneer engaged in the discovery, development and extraction of deep-ocean minerals, reported results for the second quarter ended June 30, 2020, and provided an update on current company operations and projects.

-Total revenue in the current quarter was $1.1 million, a $0.5 million increase over the revenue in the same period a year ago.
-The revenue generated in each period was a result of performing marine research, search and recovery operations for our customers.
-We provided these services to our related-party customer Magellan during both of these periods.
-In 2018, we began providing these marine related services to a deep-sea mineral exploratory company indirectly owned and controlled by the Chairman of our Board.
+Total revenue in the current quarter was $0.5 million, a $0.3 million decrease compared to the same period a year ago.
+The revenue generated in each period was a result of performing marine research, project administration and search and recovery operations for our customers and related parties.
+One company we provided these services to is a deep-sea mineral exploration company, CIC.

 About Odyssey Marine Exploration

 Odyssey Marine Exploration, Inc. (Nasdaq:OMEX) is engaged in deep-ocean exploration using innovative methods and state-of-the-art technology to provide access to critical resources worldwide.
 Our core focus is the discovery, development and extraction of deep-ocean minerals.
 Odyssey also provides marine services for private clients and governments.
 For additional details, please visit www.odysseymarine.com.

 Forward Looking Information